brabect1/sv_handshake_comps/doc/handshake.rst

 Request--Acknowledge Strobe Handshake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A variant of a two phase Request--Acknowledge handshake is a form where both
+A variant of a two-phase Request--Acknowledge handshake is a form where both
 the request and acknowledge events are represented by single cycle strobes.
 This for may be useful for producers and consumers in the same clock domain
 and also may prove a bit simpler when directly interfacing to a finite state